PlatinumVox/Sai-Alawo/Skalit Kishinekin.md

 [[Khaganate of Sivik]]

 Type
-Specializes in Relic based Weaponry
+Specializes in Relic based Energy Weaponry